neomedia6989/docs-2/docs/plex/accepting-your-invite.md

 [![](../media/reorder.png "Click the ellipses to reorder the libraries")](https://docs.blackbeard.media/media/reorder.png)

-- Now simply drag and drop the libraries as you see fit.
+- Simply drag and drop the libraries as you see fit

 [![](../media/drag-drop.png "Drag and drop to reorder libraries")](https://docs.blackbeard.media/media/drag-drop.png)

-- Once all your ;ibraries are in the desired order, simply click the tiny “x” found here to exit the Reorder Process.
-You are now ready to enjoy your streaming.
+- Once all your libraries are in the desired order, simply click the tiny 'x' found here to exit the reorder process
+- Congratulations, you are one step closer to enjoying your streaming

 [![](../media/unorder.png "Close the menu to finish reordering libraries")](https://docs.blackbeard.media/media/unorder.png)